Git-Aarya/Markdown-Mate/README.md

 While this is a personal project, suggestions for improvements or bug fixes are welcome!
 Please feel free to open an issue on the GitHub repository.

+## License

+This project is licensed under the **MIT License**.
+You can find the full license text in the `LICENSE` file in the repository.

 ## Use It Here [MarkdownMate](https://git-aarya.github.io/Markdown-Mate/)
 ![Markdown Mate Screenshot](assets/main_page.jpeg)